-Tax class ratios for 2006 have increased in relation to the residential class for all property classes except Farm Improvements.
-This reflects the market value increase experienced in the residential class while assessments in other classes have increased at a lesser rate than the residential class.
+Tax class ratios for 2007 have increased for Utilities and Farm Land while reducing for Major Industrial, Business and Farm Improvements in relation to the residential class.
+This reflects the market value increase experienced in the residential class in comparison to the change in the other property classes.